Trusted Child Custody Attorneys in San Diego

 How is custody determined?

-Child custody is generally determined by the court based on the best interests of the child, and considers many factors when making a custody determination, including (but not limited to):
+Child custody in San Diego County is generally determined by the court based on the best interests of the child, and considers many factors when making a custody determination, including (but not limited to):

 - The health and safety of the child